 - Students with disabilities who seek accommodations in a course must be registered with George Mason University Disability Services.
-Approved accommodations will begin at the time the written letter from Disability Services is received by the instructor (see http://ods.gmu.edu/). - Students must follow the university policy stating that all sound emitting devices shall be silenced during class unless otherwise authorized by the instructor.
+Approved accommodations will begin at the time the written letter from Disability Services is received by the instructor (see https://ds.gmu.edu/). - Students must silence all sound emitting devices during class unless otherwise authorized by the instructor.